 All rehabilitation works have previously been completed.
-Any rehabilitation works during the 2021/2022 reporting period will relate to ongoing maintenance, principally erosion and sediment control, weed management and vegetation establishment, as required.
+Any rehabilitation works during the 2022/2023 reporting period will relate to ongoing maintenance, principally erosion and sediment control, weed management and vegetation establishment, as required.
+Planning activities will also be undertaken including preparation of an implementation program for the recommendations arising from the Sediment Dam Investigation report and commencement of a rehabilitation materials balance report as discussed in the RMP.